JeremieLitzler/journal/docs/posts/2022-11-04-compost-making-balancing-green-and-brown-charles-dowding/README.md

 Charles explains that it helps:

 - retain the heat and moisture better
 - slatted sides don’t allow a worthwhile amount of air in.
-I’m not sure why because Charles’s heaps are kind of slatted.
-So I asked the question in the vlog directly.
+They are lined inside with cardboard, so no air enters, moisture and warmth are retained as explained [in this vlog](https://youtu.be/3gAwfzy0qLw).

 ## Store brown